nushell/nushell.github.io/commands/docs/dfr_last.md

 categories: |
   dataframe
   expression
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Creates new dataframe with tail rows or creates a last expression
+  Creates new dataframe with tail rows or creates a last expression.
 expression: |
   creates a last expression
 usage: |
-  Creates new dataframe with tail rows or creates a last expression creates a last expression
+  Creates new dataframe with tail rows or creates a last expression. creates a last expression
 ---